Hitler Didi: Guest

+Production

+Portions of the show were shot in Chandni Chowk area of Delhi.

 Reception

 Kshama Rao of The Indian Express gave the film two out of five, writing, "While it's nice to see a primetime heroine crack the whip, the joy is short-lived as a large part of the show is unappealing.
 It looks half-baked in places — for instance, there was a scene between Rishi and an old woman who he sees on the neighbouring barsaati which we still haven't figured out!"

 In the United States, the Anti-Defamation League, a civil rights group, asked Zee TV's executives to remove "Hitler" from the show's title and to rename it with something "less offensive."
 A Zee TV spokesperson confirmed that the channel received the letter from the group but has yet to respond.
 She stated that the show's title has nothing to do with Hitler himself, but is intended to portray the girl's temperament.
 The spokeswoman claimed the show has not received any complaints from India over its name and declined to comment on whether they are considering changing it.
 It was later renamed as General Didi in North America and Europe.
 When the series started airing in the Arab world in 2014, the Anti-Defamation League again voiced their disappointment in a press release on the reemergence of Hitler's name in the series title.